nesl/SCPI-Scripts/README.md

 SCPI-Scripts
 ============

-Scripts to fetch data from Agilent DC power supply/multimeter over the ethernet
+Scripts to fetch data from Agilent DC power supply/multimeter over the ethernet.

+Created by Dr. Thomas Schmid and Lucas Wanner.